 Dr. Anne Pellegrino

-Role in Newclim: Anne is the scientific director of the Newclim project.
+Role in Newclim: Anne is scientific coordinator of the Newclim project.

 Contact: anne.pellegrino(at)supagro.fr